petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
+= Version =
+* Bugfix: In WordPress 2.8 and PHP5, the secret key calculation didn't use native PHP5 function.

 = Version 3.0.8 =
 * Bugfix: Regression of Bugfix: When using the secret key, the call to Amazon would fail.